Rayhatron/matthewgraybosch.com/_pages/about/about-support.md

 ## Review My Books

 This ties into the last option to some extent.
 If you've bought one of my books on Amazon, please take five minutes to rate and review it.
+It doesn't have to be the sort of long, detailed review you'd find in the *New York Times*.
+A couple of sentences about what you liked or didn't like is fine.

 This applies even if you *didn't* like the book; while I'd prefer three stars and up, I'm an adult and I can take the occasional one star or two star review.

 If you have a blog, or work for a site that reviews books, please [ask my publisher](mailto:marketing@curiosityquills.com) for review copies.
 If you do publish a review, please let me know so I can link to it. :)